quent1utt/management_airport/README.md

 - Check that the aircraft can take off by checking that all registered passengers have boarded and that all baggage is loaded.

-- Consult flight statistics (aircraft fill rate, passenger and VIP rate).
+- Consult flight statistics (current flights, aircraft fill rate, passenger and VIP rate).